Icinga/graylog-plugin-icinga/doc/outputs/04-remove-comments.md

 # Remove Comments

-Remove comments from the target host/service.
+Removes comments from the target host/service.
 In addition to the [common config options](07-common-config-options.md) *Comments Author* specify the author to remove comments of (may contain `${message_field_name}`).